MorganKryze/ConsoleAppVisuals/src/ConsoleAppVisuals/assets/README.md

 Feel free to check out the following resources to help you get started:

+- A guided [documentation](https://morgankryze.github.io/ConsoleAppVisuals/) is also available.
 - Take a quick look at our [example project](https://github.com/MorganKryze/ConsoleAppVisuals/blob/main/example/) to understand how to implement the library in your own project
-- A [complete documentation](https://morgankryze.github.io/ConsoleAppVisuals/) is also available.

 ## Install

-Install the library using the .NET CLI:
+Install the library for your project using the .NET CLI:

 ```bash
 dotnet add package ConsoleAppVisuals